hyprwm/hyprland-wiki/pages/Plugins/Development/Getting-Started.md

 ```

 This method will tell Hyprland what API version was used to compile this plugin.
 Do NOT change it.
-It will be set automatically when compiling to the correct
+It will be set to the correct value when compiling.
-value.

 Skipping over some example handlers, we have two important functions: